AKC Urban CGC Test as a Public Access Test

 To earn the AKC Urban CGC (CGCU) title, dogs must meet the following two requirements:

-- Must already have a Canine Good Citizen (CGC) certificate or title on record at AKC.
-While the CGC and CGCU may be tested on the same day, the dog owner should request the CGC first.
-After receiving the CGC certificate, the CGCU can be applied for.
+- 1. Must already have a Canine Good Citizen (CGC) certificate or title on record at AKC.
+If the CGC and CGCU are tested on the same day, both forms should be sent in the same envelope to AKC so that the CGC can be applied to the dog’s record first.

-- Must have an AKC number of one of 3 types (AKC registration number, PAL number, or AKC Canine Partners number).
+- 2. Must have an AKC number of one of 3 types (AKC registration number, Purebred Alternative Listing (PAL) number, or AKC Canine Partners number).
 All dogs, including mixed breeds, can get an AKC number.
 The reason for the AKC number requirement is that this is how we create titles at AKC; we attach the titles to the dog’s number.
 Read more information on getting an AKC number.

 The Canine Good Citizen Program is sponsored by Geico